usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 | 4 | `<content>` | A content is an XML element that is presented as a block-like structure and that can contain a mixture of text and XML elements. |

 ## 4.3 Core Set
-The core set is a set of twenty-nine elements.
-Taken together, these twenty-nine core elements define the basic document model, which consists of six parts:
+The core set define the basic document model, which consists of six parts:

 1. The root level document.
 2. The metadata block.